Lunularia: Distribution

-L. cruciata is distributed across the world, found in continents including Europe, Australasia, Asia, the Americas, and Africa.
+Lunularia cruciata is distributed across the world, found in continents including Europe, Australasia, Asia, the Americas, and Africa.
 It occurs commonly in western Europe, and is native to the Mediterranean region, where the morphological forms from sexual reproduction are more frequently found there.
 It is also common in California, where it now grows "wild", and is known as an introduced weed in gardens and greenhouses in Australia.
 Ella Orr Campbell believed that L. cruciata was introduced into New Zealand sometime after 1867.
 The sporophytes of L. cruciata are rare, but has been found in European regions, as well as in South Africa, Argentina, California, India, Japan and New Zealand.

 Habitat and ecology

-L. cruciata grows in damp, shaded and disturbed habitats such as path and wall edges.
+Lunularia cruciata grows in damp, shaded and disturbed habitats such as path and wall edges.
 It can act as a nutrient indicator because it often grows in alkaline and eutrophic to highly eutrophic soil.
 Other habitats include loam, boulders, concrete, exposed tree roots, soil covered logs and in the gaps between sidewalk stones.
 L. cruciata also grows as a horticultural weed in gardens, greenhouses and parks.
 L. cruciata is sensitive to frost, and is often found near water, where its gemmae are washed ashore.